TimoSaemann/caffe-segnet-cudnn5/README.md

 Since the original caffe-segnet supports just cuDNN v3, which is not supported for new pascal based GPUs, it was possible to decrease the inference time by 25 % to 35 % with caffe-segnet-cudnn5 using Titan X Pascal.

-I recommend to use my trained weights for semantic segmenation of traffic scenes, which you can find in segnet model zoo: https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Example_Models/segnet_model_zoo.md
+I recommend to use my trained weights (CityScapes Model) for semantic segmenation of traffic scenes, which you can find in segnet model zoo: https://github.com/alexgkendall/SegNet-Tutorial/blob/master/Example_Models/segnet_model_zoo.md

 ## Publications